TheAlgorithms/C-Plus-Plus/README.md

 ## Contributions

-As a community developed and community maintained repository, we welcome new un-plagiarized contributions.
-Read our [Contribution Guidelines](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/CONTRIBUTING.md) before you contribute.
+As a community developed and community maintained repository, we welcome new un-plagiarized quality contributions.
+Please read our [Contribution Guidelines](https://github.com/TheAlgorithms/C-Plus-Plus/blob/master/CONTRIBUTING.md).